-Section 1833 of the Social Security Act prohibits payments to any care provider unless there is sufficient information to determine the “amounts due to such provider.”
+Section 1833 of the Social Security Act prohibits payments to a care provider if there is not sufficient information to determine the “amounts due to such provider.”
 We apply various claims processing edits based on:

 These edits provide us with information to determine: